 Discovering a new area from the unique vantage point of a helicopter is an enticing opportunity.
 Gaining that aerial view of the terrain below, perhaps to observe or admire animals or landforms you might never have spotted from the ground—it’s no wonder many people love exploring by helicopter.
 Even helicopter flights close to home are exciting for the new perspective and information they can provide.
 But how safe are helicopter tours?

 Let’s look at the facts and statistics:

 - Helicopter tours operated by a more experienced and highly trained pilot are safer than those piloted by someone with less experience and training.

 - If you are considering taking a tourist helicopter ride, check the company’s safety ratings and customer reviews before you book your flight.

 - It’s also a good idea to keep an eye on weather reports on the days leading up to your flight, so you’ll know if it’s best to cancel or postpone.
 (Of course, reputable pilots won’t fly in adverse conditions like rain or wind.)

 - Finally, helicopter tours are one area in which the old rule of “You get what you pay for” certainly applies.

 Companies charging lower rates for a tour are likely making up costs by hiring less-experienced helicopter pilots who require less pay than a more experienced, highly trained pilot.
 While you can never receive 100% assurance of a safe flight, it may be a good idea to spring for a more expensive helicopter tour with an established company that has high safety ratings and excellent customer reviews.

-The Aviation Attorneys At Slack & Davis Can Pursue Your Case
+The Aviation Attorneys At Slack Davis Sanger Can Pursue Your Case